Marisa Morby logo

 So what specific inspiration have we gotten from birds?

-One of the most recognizable migrations is likely when geese migrate as a group.
+One of the most recognizable formations is likely when geese migrate as a group.
 You'll typically see them flying in a v-formation as they migrate south for the winter.
-This v-formation helps produce an updraft for the birds in the back and conserve energy, allowing them to fly with less fatigue.
+This formation helps produce an updraft for the birds in the back and conserve energy, allowing them to fly with less fatigue.
 It also lets the birds easily keep track of one another, which is why this formation is used by fighter pilots.
 Studies have also shown that flying in this v-formation has a fuel savings of 10% and engineers think they can get that up to 15%.

 Photo of geese flying in a V formation.

-Geese flying in a V formation.
+Geese flying in a v-formation.

 1 large plane and 8 smaller jets flying in a v-formation.